Enamel Troubleshooting: An Excerpt from Mastering Torch-Fired Enamel

 After a while, though, I wanted to create particular results–specific colors, perhaps in specific places on the metal–and when I ended up with a splotchy mess or 50 shades of gray instead of real colors, I knew my process needed some tweaking.

-That’s when I re-read Barbara Lewis’s Torch-Fired Enamel Jewelry book, to improve my technique and learn how to troubleshoot my mistakes.
+That’s when I re-read Barbara Lewis’s Torch-Fired Enamel Jewelry, to improve my technique and learn how to troubleshoot my mistakes.
 Now Barbara has another book, Mastering Torch-Fired Enamel Jewelry, and in it she has outlined common torch-fired enamel issues and how to troubleshoot them.
 Here’s an excerpt that has been helpful to me.

 Torch Enameling Troubleshooting Guide